 About $400 million will be available from the education bond that voters approved last month.
 The money will be earmarked for development of telemedicine, which allows doctors to use high-speed data transmission to examine patients hundreds of miles away.

-With money available from those sources and likely others, the governor ordered the Broadband Task Force to recommend ways to
+With money available from those sources and likely others, the governor ordered the Broadband Task Force to recommend ways to expand the high-speed data transmission network with a preliminary report in 90 days, followed by a comprehensive study within a year.

 The governor says the widely varied benefits range from improving education and boosting high-tech jobs to lowering consumer access costs and allowing more state agency videoconferencing that saves taxpayers money.